AndreaFalanti/popnas/README.md

 After that you should be able to run POPNASv2 with this command:
 ```
-python run.py -b 5 -k 256
+python run.py
 ```

 ### GPU support
-To use GPU locally, you must satisfy Tensorflow GPU hardware and software requirements.
+To use a GPU locally, you must satisfy Tensorflow GPU hardware and software requirements.
-Follow https://www.tensorflow.org/install/gpu instructions to setup your device, make sure to install the correct versions of CUDA and CUDNN for Tensorflow 2.5 (see https://www.tensorflow.org/install/source#linux).
+Follow https://www.tensorflow.org/install/gpu instructions to setup your device, make sure to install the correct versions of CUDA and CUDNN for Tensorflow 2.7 (see https://www.tensorflow.org/install/source#linux).

 ## Build Docker container
-In *docker* folder it's provided a dockerfile to extend an official Tensorflow container with project required pip packages and mount POPNAS source code.
+In _docker_ folder it's provided a dockerfile to extend an official Tensorflow container with project required pip packages and mount POPNAS source code.
-To build the image, open the terminal into the *src* folder and execute this command:
+To build the image, open the terminal into the _src_ folder and execute this command:
 ```
-docker build -f ../docker/Dockerfile -t falanti/popnas:py3.8.10-tf2.7.0gpu .
+docker build -f ../docker/Dockerfile -t falanti/popnas:tf2.7.0gpu .
 ```

 POPNASv2 can then be launched with command (set arguments as you like):
 ```
-docker run -it --rm -v %cd%:/exp --name popnas-tf2.7 falanti/popnas:py3.8.10-tf2.7.0gpu python run.py -j configs/run_debug.json --cpu
+docker run -it --rm -v %cd%:/exp --name popnas falanti/popnas:tf2.7.0gpu python run.py -j configs/run_debug.json --cpu
 ```

 ## Run configuration